kolizo12/web/README.md

 # web

-Setup a virtual environment using venv on your local machine{Optional}.
+Setup a virtual environment using venv on your local machine{OPTIONAL}.
 Git clone the repository to the virutal environment.

 Run the command <pre>sh secret.sh</pre> and when prompted, hit enter.